shapeoko/Docs/content/electronics.md

 ![Stripped lead for barrel connector](tPictures/power_connection.jpg)

-Connect it to the Arduino.
+Connect it to the gShield (which is attached to the top of the Arduino).
 There are two leads, one a solid black wire, the other black w/ a white stripe.

 * black == (-)
 * black/white == (+) (or red)